Adoption Agency and Orphan Relief

 You may also have already found a placing agency and now you need Montana homestudy services in which case, please contact us.

 Once the homestudy is finished, or during the homestudy process, we encourage you to check into agencies for placement.
 Some agencies have an upfront fee for you to be on their waiting list.
 You may put your name or application into several placing agencies.
 Others do not charge you until you have a baby in your arms.
-As you look for a placement agency, here are suggestions for questions you should ask.
+If you are doing an international adoption, you will be also working with an international adoption agency who works in the countries you are interested in.
+We can help you locate an international adoption agency if you would like.
+If you are doing a domestic adoption, as you look for a placement agency, here are suggestions for questions you should ask.

 1. What is the total adoption cost?
 Does that include finalization?